systemslab/systemslab.github.io/QuickStart.md

 1. cd ~/_news.
 2. edit news-item.md (call it whatever you want)
 3. There are three YAML categories.
-	a. title refers to the news' headline.
+	- title refers to the news' headline.
-	b. date refers to the date posted.
+	- date refers to the date posted.
 This can be left blank, and will take on the file modification date automatically.
-	c. blurb refers to a quick overview of the news to be shared.
+	- blurb refers to a quick overview of the news to be shared.
-	d.
-Content (everything after the front YAML) will be displayed when you click on the news link for more detail.
+	- Content (everything after the front YAML) will be displayed when you click on the news link for more detail.

 ### To add events:
 1. cd ~/_news
 2. edit event-item.md
 3. There are three YAML categories.
-	a.
-Name: event title to display
+	- Name: event title to display
-	b.
-Location: Location of event.
+	- Location: Location of event.
-	c.
-Date: Can be left blank to take on file modification date automatically.
+	- Date: Can be left blank to take on file modification date automatically.
-	d.
-Content (everything after the front YAML) will be displayed when you click on the events link for more detail.
+	- Content (everything after the front YAML) will be displayed when you click on the events link for more detail.
 Can be styled any way you want.

 ### Design Stuff: